 Single-family residences with an IADU shall retain the same appearance as a single- family residence.

-IADUs shall not be located in a detached accessory structure connected by a breezeway.
+IADUs shall not be located in a detached accessory structure connected by a Breezeway.

 No IADU may be located in a primary dwelling that is served by a failing septic and/or black-water tank.